YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 Had there been a routine, the response might look like this:

 .. parsed-literal::
-   YDB>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting") zwrite %ZR
    %ZR=1
-   %ZR("hello")="/home/gtmuser/.fis-gtm/r/"
+   %ZR("greeting")="/home/gtmuser/.fis-gtm/r/"

    YDB>

 If you are not comfortable with the terse commands of the default vi editor, you can install your preferred editor.
 Other editors that are installed on the virtual machine are fte, jed, joe and nano.
 Nano may be the easiest editor for you to use if you are not familiar with any editor included with the virtual machine.
-In nano Ctrl-G provides a screen with keyboard shortcuts.
+In nano, Ctrl-G provides a screen with keyboard shortcuts.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ export EDITOR=`which nano`
-   gtmuser@gtmworkshop:~$ gtm
+   gtmuser@gtmworkshop:~$ ydb
    YDB>

-Instruct YottaDB/GT.M to run the routine ^hello and note that it reports an error:
+Instruct YottaDB/GT.M to run the routine ^greeting and note that it reports an error:

 .. parsed-literal::
-   YDB>do ^hello
+   YDB>do ^greeting
-   %GTM-E-ZLINKFILE, Error while zlinking "hello"
+   %GTM-E-ZLINKFILE, Error while zlinking "greeting"
-   %GTM-E-FILENOTFND, File hello not found
+   %GTM-E-FILENOTFND, File greeting not found
-   YDB>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting") zwrite %ZR
    %ZR=0
    YDB>

-Within YottaDB/GT.M, use zedit "hello" to start the editor.
-Create a simple “Hello, World” program,save it and return to YottaDB/GT.M.
+Within YottaDB/GT.M, use zedit "greeting" to start the editor.
+Create a simple program that says "Hello!",save it and return to YottaDB/GT.M.
 Now notice that the source file exists (you can use the arrow key to recall the previous command within YottaDB/GT.M) but there is no object file.

 .. parsed-literal::
-   YDB>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting") zwrite %ZR
    %ZR=1
-   %ZR("hello")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/"
+   %ZR("greeting")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/"

-   YDB>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting","OBJ") zwrite %ZR
    %ZR=0

    YDB>